djkeh/resume/docs/English.md

   * Developed REST API for the event, interlocking logic between the service and the external Payco member API, the entire front page, and the script that draws the event winners and matches user delivery information
   * Completed the project in time with the cooperation of 2 programmers despite given 8 business days of very tight schedule

+### Cloud Development Team

-#### TOAST Cloud Health Dashboard *(Dec 2016 - Nov 2016)*
+#### TOAST Cloud Health Dashboard & Etc. *(Dec 2016 - Aug 2016)*

 * Used techniques: Java(Spring), HTML/CSS/Javascript, MySQL, Git(GitHub)
 * Project description: TOAST Cloud Health Dashboard is the web service which shows the availability of the entire services of TOAST Cloud and related products in real time.
 [Amazon AWS Service Health Dashboard](http://status.aws.amazon.com) is one of good comparison to this service.
 The main purpose of this project is to monitor every TOAST Cloud service availability in real time, provide it to the customer and most of all, respond to the unexpected service failure instantly.
-The core service and its API have been prepared in former step, so the main purpose of this project is to present it on the TOAST Cloud website.
+The core service and its API have been prepared already, so the main purpose of this project is to present it on the TOAST Cloud website.
 * Product page(Korean): [https://cloud.toast.com/dashboard](https://cloud.toast.com/dashboard)
 * Achievement
   * Analyzed other dashboard services from major competitors leading the market such as Amazon, and composed summarized feature list from every detailed aspect of them for reporting
   * Conducted entire project from service planning to development only with design and markup support
+  * Maintained other products including TOAST Cloud CS&BBS and Email, participating code reviews with colleagues during the task.

+### Search Engineering Team

 #### Spell Checker API *(Jul 2016 - Jan 2016)*

 * Used techniques: C/C++(Apache module), Java(Spring), HTML/CSS/Javascript, Git(GitHub), Markdown(Confluence Wiki, GitHub)
 * Project description: Spell Checker API is a [TOAST Cloud](https://cloud.toast.com) product designed in RESTful web API.
-This API takes a certain Korean paragraph which is expected to have typos and returns back the corrected paragraph as the result.
+This API takes a certain Korean paragraph which is expected to have typos and returns the corrected paragraph as the result.
 The spell checker engine was present, but was made of unsustainable old legacy code written in C programming language.
 The main objective of this project is to analyze, debug, refine the engine code and move it to Apache module program using C++ to build more convenient and sustainable web API.
 The product presentation page is made of Java, Spring.
 * Product description page(Korean): [https://cloud.toast.com/service/spellchecker](https://cloud.toast.com/service/spellchecker)
 * User manual(Korean): [http://docs.cloud.toast.com/ko/Upcoming%20Products/Spell%20Checker/ko/Overview](http://docs.cloud.toast.com/ko/Upcoming%20Products/Spell%20Checker/ko/Overview)
 * Achievement
   * Analyzed old legacy errata correction engine code written in C programming language and performed code refactoring
   * Increased the engine performance and code readability by correcting critical bugs, adjusting internal cache algorithm and removing vague explanations in header files
   * Designed API server, TOAST Cloud product web page and program architecture on basis of the old legacy engine codes
-  * Developed API server using apache module programming, and product service page using Java, Spring
+  * Developed API server using Apache module programming, and product service page using Java, Spring
   * Acknowledged in refactoring project source codes and organizing documentation
   * Documented service description, manual, very detailed and well structured operating guide for internal service operators and developers in markdown language